Osheah/p4da-numpy-random/README.md

 I will describe the cmder approach.

 Open cmder in your home directory or from a folder within the home directory.
 Jupyter notebook will only be able to access this folder and any sub folders.
+For example ...
 ```
 C:\Users\Helen\Desktop\GMIT\github\
 ```